Best gay bars in Chicago

 What’s not to like about this cozy corner tavern?
 The enclosed beer garden is adorable, pooches are welcome and there are regular entertainments, like game show nights and pub quizzes.
 As for the clientele, it’s mostly thirty- and fortysomething gay dudes.
 But at SoFo, everyone is welcome.

-Ties may be loosened and the blazers may come off, but it's still pretty much business class during the week at this Ravenswood boys' room.
-Hanging plants and holiday-themed decorations add to the office-party vibe, but make no mistake: These guys are champion softball players, so they know how to play the game.
+Ties may be loosened and the blazers may come off, but it’s still pretty much business class during the week at this casual corner hang in Ravenswood.
+Indoor plants and holiday-themed decorations add to the office-party vibe, but make no mistake: These guys are champion softball players, so they know how to play the game.

 At first glance, this place looks like your typical yuppie sports bar, but the vastly male clientele, plum and ochre walls adorned with abstract art, and Kylie Minogue soundtrack reveal it to be Rogers Park’s straightest-acting gay bar.
 It’s also dog-friendly and offers a nice selection of retro cocktails like sidecars and lime rickeys.